Introduction: Why Medical Debt Settlement Is So Common in the USA

 Step 5: Continuing with the Ongoing Payment Process

-• Mark borrowed the whole amount of money totaling $4,000 borrowed against his relatives as well as an additional $2,000 borrowed out of his savings.
+- Mark borrowed the whole amount of money, totaling $4,000 borrowed, from his relatives, as well as an additional $2,000 borrowed out of his savings.

 Step 6: The Credit Bureau Reporting Process